flare-foundation/flare-tx-sdk/README.md

 - `notImportedToC` The balance exported from the P-chain but not imported to the C-chain;
 - `notImportedToP` The balance exported from the C-chain but not imported to the P-chain.

-Here and herafter, all monetary amounts are considered in the wei units and represented as `bigint`.
+Here and hereafter, all monetary amounts are considered in the Wei units and represented as `BigInt`.

 Separately, the balance information can be obtained by
 ```